leminhtuan2015/Today-I-Learn/dev/gwt_compile.md

   </path>
 ```

-##Step4: Modify the “libs” ant target so that the required jar files are copied to WEB-INF/lib.
+###Step 4: Modify the “libs” ant target so that the required jar files are copied to WEB-INF/lib.
 ```xml
   <target name="libs" description="Copy libs to WEB-INF/lib">
     <mkdir dir="war/WEB-INF/lib" />